 Response: The rollback and the credit are not part of the valuation process and have no bearing on how market values are derived.

 11.17: Please define a change in use of the property.

 Response: A change in use maybe a property that had three apartments and retail space removed all of the utilities for the apartments so they are no longer intended for human habitation.
 This would represent a change in use.

 11.16: If the file is sent from one software (Example Tyler) and unit numbers are assigned accordingly.
 Can a different software in the auditor’s office (Example Solutions) pick up the DOM unit numbers so they can process the credits?

-Response: The file layout for the BPTC Unit ID’s is a standard file layout so both systems so either system can handle the same file.
+Response: The file layout for the BPTC Unit ID’s is a standard file layout so both systems can handle the same file.

 11.15: What happens if a valuation is changed by a PAAB or court ruling after submitted but prior to taxes being calculated?